 What is the FRCS?

 The Forgotten Realms Campaign Setting (FRCS for short) is a game

 world for Dungeons & Dragons based on the fantasy setting of the

 Where can I get more tips, setting information, etc?

-We have a Player Resource Section at our Forums that will be updated
+We have a Geting Started Section at our Forums that will be updated

 as we are able to add new information to help facilitate each player's